Steve-Nguyen21/keymonitoring-project/README.md

 # keymonitoring-project

 """
-This is a fun little project I worked on with a lot of help to have a better understanding of keyloggers and how they function.
+This is a fun little project I worked on to have a better understanding of keyloggers and how they function.

 Functions: